Has the virus described on this website been identified?

-I was positive only to the pathogens in bold text.
-All these positive results were past, latent infections (indicated by positive but lowish antibody levels), except for cytomegalovirus and HSV-1, which had higher titers and so may be more active.
-However, cytomegalovirus and HSV-1 could not have been the virus described on this website, because HSV-1 I have had since a child (as I always had occasional herpes cold sores since childhood), and the incubation period for cytomegalovirus is far too long (around 4 to 12 weeks) to match the fast 12 hour incubation period of the virus described on this website.
+I was positive only to the pathogens placed in bold text.
+All these positive results however were past, latent infections (indicated by positive but lowish antibody levels), except for cytomegalovirus, for which I had high antibody levels, and so cytomegalovirus may be more active.
+However, cytomegalovirus could not have been the virus described on this website, because the incubation period for cytomegalovirus is far too long (around 4 to 12 weeks) to match the fast 12 hour incubation period of the virus described on this website.

 Where can I get tested for this virus?

 Antibody neutralization blood tests for enterovirus are hard to find.
 ARUP Lab in Utah however provides such neutralization tests.
 If you suspect you have the virus described on this website, then consider the ARUP Lab micro-neutralization tests for coxsackievirus B1-B6 and echovirus (though these tests are expensive, costing around $440 each).